tuyenubuntu/monitor-pci-7230/README.md

 ## Known Issues

-1. Ensure `aiio.so` is compiled correctly and matches your system architecture.
+1. Ensure `monitor7230.so` is compiled correctly and matches your system architecture.
 2. For incorrect or missing password files, the application will display an error message.

 ## License